 Your water, which is groundwater, comes from three wells located at our water treatment plant at 3826 Vesta Road.
+In addition, we have an emergency connection to West Wilson Utility District were water can be purchased if needed.
 Our goal is to protect our water source from contaminants and we are working with the State to determine the vulnerability of our water source to potential contamination.
 The Tennessee Department of Environment and Conservation (TDEC) has prepared a Source Water Assessment Program (SWAP) Report for the untreated water sources serving water to this water system.
 The SWAP Report assesses the susceptibility of untreated water source to potential contamination.
 To ensure safe drinking water, all public water systems treat and routinely test their water.
 Water sources have been rated as reasonably susceptible, moderately susceptible or slightly susceptible based on geologic factors and human activities in the vicinity of the water source.
 The source water for the Gladeville Utility District is rated as reasonably susceptible to potential contamination.